Jamie15126/Plinko-PvP/README.md

 - Color themes?
 Likely would be stored in a .yml file and referenced by the HTML.
 - Sounds, musics and effects.
 - Better Horizontal Screen Usage.
 No plans for a mobile version.

+### Warnings:
+- Sounds might not work depending on browser settings.